UFC 272: Covington vs. Masvidal: Predictions & Analysis

 A few statistical edges stand out.
 Nurmagomedov throws significantly more leather — a 0.5 sig. strike per minute gap.
 Nurmagomedov is far more active with takedowns, averaging 6.2 more per 15 minutes.
 Nurmagomedov has tighter striking defense, making opponents miss more often.

 The Pick: Umar Nurmagomedov over Brian Kelleher.
-The model is firm on this one: Nurmagomedov at 85%.
-The market implies 88% for Nurmagomedov, but our model sees only 85%.
-That 4-point gap favoring Kelleher is worth watching.
+The model is firm on this one: Nurmagomedov at 91%.
+The market and our model are aligned — the line looks fair.

 Tagir Ulanbekov